LeonKraim/Replay-Downloader/README.md

 | Rules | The options that select the games, for example --patch or --max. |
 | PUUID | The permanent ID of a player account. |
 | SGP | The Spectator Game Protocol.
 The service that stores the replay files. |

+The word "gather" is the name of the complete collection process.
+The process has these steps:

+1. The tool starts with one player.
+2. The tool reads the match history of that player.
+The match history is the list of games that the player played.
+3. The tool selects the games that pass the rules.
+4. The tool downloads the replay of each selected game.
+5. The tool finds the other players in those games.
+6. The tool repeats step 2 for each of those players.

+The process repeats.
+The tool walks from player to player through the player graph.
+The tool does not need a list of players.
+The tool finds the players by itself.

 ## Requirements